 Old-fashioned buttermilk is the milk left over from the butter churn, in contrast to grocery-store buttermilk made from skim milk, cultures, and thickening agents.
 Buttermilk is one of the less common dairy products sold on small farms, but it may be a way to salvage an otherwise wasted byproduct.

 Or, to take the value-adding a step further, make buttermilk soap!
 Handmade soap can be a truly artisan product that commands high prices.
 It also has a major advantage over many dairy products in that it can be sold online and shipped across the country, enabling the soapmaker to find markets anywhere at all.
-The usual rules apply when selling soap—check the laws (soap is regulated by the FDA) and make sure you produce a quality product every time.
-If your customers are paying top-dollar for handcrafted soap, they expect more than a run-of-the-mill cleansing agent.
+The usual rules apply when selling soap.
+Check the laws (the FDA regulates soap manufacture).
+Also, make sure you produce a quality product every time.
+If your customers are paying top dollar for handcrafted soap, they expect more than a run-of-the-mill cleansing agent.

-Another advantage of selling cheese is that it allows for considerable variety, as there are many different types of cheese that can be made.
+Another advantage of selling cheese is that it allows for considerable variety.
 Cheese made from raw milk must be aged prior to sale in some states, which means that the cheeses many small farms will be able to offer fall into the hard cheese category.
 Fortunately, hard cheeses do include some very popular varieties, such as cheddar and Gouda.
 Pasteurization will enable you to add soft cheeses like mozzarella and ricotta to your lineup.
 Another option for adding still more variety is flavoring your cheese with herbs and spices.

-A few words of advice—trying making cheese for home use before turning this project into a business.
-Cheesemaking is very time-consuming, the equipment is expensive, and quality is the key to maintaining customer interest, so it’s a good idea to test your interest level and build your skills before committing.
+A few words of advice—try making cheese for home use before turning this project into a business.
+Cheesemaking is very time-consuming, the equipment is expensive, and quality is the key to maintaining customer interest.
+It’s a good idea to test your interest level and build your skills before committing.
 The good news is that instructional materials abound these days, making the learning curve much less steep.